Lowering prices for meat alternatives increases profits by 30%

 regular_vleesvervanger_winst_prijspunt

-On the other hand, the price for maximum profit for the premium packaging design is at €1.35.
-The price could go up to €1.70 without losing much (expected) profits, as the profit curve does not decrease much up to €1.70.
-Therefore, we concluded that only meat alternatives with premium packaging designs are able to come close to reaching maximum profit at a price of €1.59 (i.e. the current price of private label meat alternatives at Albert Heijn and Jumbo).
+In contrast, the optimal price for maximum profit with the premium packaging design was €1.35.
+Interestingly, the price could be increased to €1.70 without significantly reducing expected profits, as the profit curve remains relatively flat up to that point.
+Based on this finding, we concluded that only meat alternatives with premium packaging designs are capable of achieving profits close to the maximum at the current private label price of €1.59 (as seen at Albert Heijn and Jumbo).

 premium_vleesvervanger_winst_prijspunt_v2